 W., Weber, A., Levy, E. S., Shafiro, V., Hisagi, M., & Nishi, K.

 (2007).
 Acoustic variability within and across German, French, and

 American English vowels: Phonetic context effects.
 Journal of the Acoustical Society of America, 122, 1111-1129.

 M.., Levy, E. S., Obler, L. K., & Cohen, E. (2006).
 Cross-language

 lexical connections in the mental lexicon: Evidence from a case of

 Goral, M., Levy, E. S., & Obler, L. K. (2002).
 Neurolinguistic aspects of bilingualism.
 International Journal of Bilingualism, 6, 351-380.

 Levy, E. S. (2007).
 Baby's First Words (in French).
 Republished as Baby's First Words (in Spanish), Baby's First Words (in Italian), and Baby's First Words (in Chinese): Series of 4 books and CDs.
-NY: Living Language, Random House.
+New York, NY: Living Language, Random House.
 (Original version published as Baby's First Steps, 2001).